 Rome: the land of mopeds, pizza, gelato, and The Lizzie McGuire Movie.
 Obviously.
-Rome is full of so much history, but it is also full of colorful street and charming plazas.
-I love the way there are flowers sticking out of every corner, fresh pasta sitting in front of restaurants just begging you to come you in, and how the paint is chipping off all the old buildings.
+Rome is full of so much history, but it is also full of colorful streets and charming plazas.
+I love the way there are flowers sticking out of every corner, fresh pasta sitting in front of restaurants just begging you to come in, and how the paint is chipping off all the old buildings.
 It makes my artistic heart so happy.
-Here's what you should do with 3 days in Rome:
+Here’s what you should do with 3 days in Rome:

 Morning, Day 1:

 Visit the Vatican and the Sistine Chapel: Wake up early and be the first in line to visit the Vatican.
 The whole city, well I guess technically it’s a country, is as beautiful and magnificent as it looks.
 Going here first thing in the morning is well worth it, because there will be fewer people, but make sure to skip the line by booking your ticket online ahead of time here: Musei Vaticani.
 After studying Michelangelo’s work in my art history classes in college, it was a truly breathtaking seeing “The Creation of Adam” in person.
 Don’t forget to go into St. Peter’s Basicalla.
 Not only is it the largest church in the world, but also the attention to detail is so ornate it’s incredible.
 Just don’t go on Sunday, because the Sistine Chapel is closed on Sundays.
 Be sure to wear clothing that covers your shoulders and knees to be allowed inside.

 Go the Trevi Fountain: Make a wish!
 And while you’re at it, go ahead and sing “This is What Dreams Are Made of.”
 Rumor has it if you throw a penny into the fountain and wish to return to Rome again, you will.
 So basically throw all your pennies in, because seriously, who wouldn’t want to go to Rome again?